LF-Engineering/dev-analytics-json2hat/README.md

 You can set local file path via `SH_LOCAL_JSON_PATH=/path/to/github_users.json`.
 Default value is `github_users.json`.
 If local file is found then no remote file is read.

 You can set remote file path via `SH_REMOTE_JSON_PATH=http://some.url.org/path/to/github_users.json`.
 Default value is `https://raw.githubusercontent.com/cncf/gitdm/master/github_users.json`.
 This file is only read when reading local json fails.
 If both local and remote files cannot be read program exists with a fatal error message.

+# Docker

+`json2hat` is packaged as a docker image [docker.io/lukaszgryglicki/json2hat](https://cloud.docker.com/u/lukaszgryglicki/repository/docker/lukaszgryglicki/json2hat).
+You can use scripts from `docker/` directory to manage docker image.

+Scripts:

+- `docker/docker_build.sh` - this will build `json2hat` docker image.
+Image is using multi layer setup to build the smallest possible output.
+It don't even have `bash`.
+See `Dockerfile` for details.
+- `docker/docker_run.sh` - this will execute `json2hat` from within the container.
+You should pass `SH_*` variables to control Sorting Hata database connection and affiliations JSON path.
+- `docker/docker_publish.sh` - use like this: `docker login; DOCKER_USER=your_user_name ./docker/docker_publish.sh`, it will publish `json2hat` image to your docker hub.
+- `docker/docker_remove.sh` - removes generated `json2hat` docker image.
+- `docker/docker_cleanup.sh` - removes generated `json2hat` docker image and executes `docker system prune`.